Skip to navigation Skip to content

 • The SEE placement is finalised (with any finalisation reason)

 The Referrals Summary screen is automatically updated via external system transactions to 'placed' unless the customer is currently participating in a non-concurrent program.
-See Manual action is required to confirm the customer's current activity.
+See Table 2 > Step 4.

 The Resources page contains additional information regarding AMEP and a link to the Department of Home Affairs website.